Caast/caast-documentation/README.md

 Templates are dynamic and to allow you to display conditional templates.
 We use [blueimp/Javascript-Templates](https://github.com/blueimp/JavaScript-Templates) to allow you to easily create template, this library is very light and you can manipulate all the variables, implement conditions and iterations.

-With custome templating, you can easily extend your in place design system and relying on your available css to customize our widget.
+With custom templating, you can easily extend your in place design system and relying on your available css to customize the Caast library to fit exactly on your website.

 ### Template data